danbev/learning-iot/notes/rp.md

 just wanted to double check that it was not being removed for some reason which was causing the behaviour that I'm seeing.

+Now, the states for interrupts are as follows:
+* Pending: This is where the microcontroller has detected the interrupt and scheduled it, but not yet invoked the handler.
+So in my current case it has detected the transion from low to high, but not invoked the handler.

+* Active: This where the microcontroller has started running the interrupt handler but not finished its execution yet (it might have been pre-empted by a higher priority interrupt/exception).

+* Pending & Active: Can happen when the microcontroller detects an interrupt of the same type/number while currently executing a handler for that type.
+Like the same interrupt happening while executing it's handler code.

+* Inactive: Neither pending or active.

+So, I can see that the interrupt is pending but the handler is not being called.
+What could be the reason for this?

 ### Single Cycle IO Block
 Here the processor can drive the GPIO pins.